Speaker #1 - Ankit Kapoor

 To give you a little insight about my personal life, I am a massive Manchester United fan and I idolize Robin van Persie.
 In my spare time, I run through TV series, with Suits as my current favorite.

-My topic would read 'Conscious Adolescence', something that all of you as listeners could connect to.
+My topic would read and#8216;Conscious Adolescence', something that all of you as listeners could connect to.
 Essentially stating and voicing what all of us feel but are afraid to voice out.

 It would surely be my utmost honor to be among this list of speakers!